robtigger/node-red-contrib-jsonata/README.md

 Copyright and license
 ----------
-Copyright 2018 Rob Goodsell under the Apache 2.0 license.
+Copyright 2018 Rob Goodsell under the MIT license.